 There is a lot of negative discussion about this breed, causing most first time backyard chickens farmers to pass them up.
-I’ve seen many horror stories about the Cornish Cross’ growing so fast they develop issues with supporting their weight and various health problems like heart attacks.
+I’ve seen many horror stories about the Cornish Cross.
+There’s a lot of concern over the birds supporting their weight and heart attacks.

-Speaking from experience, I can tell you, if done correctly, Cornish Cross chickens are easy to raise without any health issues.
+Speaking from experience, if done correctly, Cornish Cross chickens are easy to raise without any health issues.
 We’ve successfully raised many Cornish Cross flocks and consider this bird a great meat flock for beginners.

-The two biggest mistakes flock owners make with this breed is over feeding and not butchering soon enough.
+The two mistakes flock owners make is over feeding and not butchering soon enough.
 When our Cornish reach 3 weeks old, we only feed them during the day, removing their food at night.
 If food is left out, these birds continually eat, causing them to gain too much weight, too quickly.

 The Cornish Cross’ constant eating contributes to their rapid growth, making them ready to butcher at 8 weeks.
 Removing their food at night helps slow the growth process.

 While you can butcher any time you want, we recommend 8 weeks.
-You’ll get a bigger bird by waiting longer than 8 weeks and not cutting back their feed, but they’ll also have the health problems you see mentioned.
+You’ll get a bigger bird by waiting longer than 8 weeks and not cutting back their feed, but they’ll also have health problems.
 The 8 week butchering time frame is 2 weeks less than other meat chicken breeds and at least, one or two months before the dual purpose breeds are ready.
 By following these suggestions you should do great with raising the Cornish Cross.

-No matter which breed you buy, always try keeping costs under $10 per bird, which includes the cost of the bird, shipping, and feed.
+No matter which breed you buy, keep costs under $10 per bird.
+Costs include the cost of the bird, shipping, and feed.

-By choosing the right breed, raising meat chickens costs much less than you might think.
-If your backyard chicken farm is already set up, then the only cost you have is your chicks, feed, and possibly the brooder.
+By choosing the right breed, raising meat chickens in a backyard costs much less than you might think.
+If your backyard chicken farm is already set up, the only cost is your chicks, feed, and possibly the brooder.

 If you don’t have a brooder set up, you can make one fairly cheap by using repurposed items.
 You basic brooder needs are a container to keep the chicks in, a heat light, bedding, and feeders and waterers.

-For the container, just about anything will do that has high enough sides to keep the chicks in, and provides a safe environment.
-We bought a used stock tank for $25 at our local feed store and it gives us a safe place for all our new chicks for years to come.
-You can also use plastic kiddie pools, even a sturdy cardboard box.
+For the container, anything will do that has high sides to keep the chicks in, and provides a safe environment.
+We bought a used stock tank for $25 at our local feed store.
+The tank gives us a safe place for all our new chicks for years to come.
+You can also use plastic kiddie pools, or a sturdy cardboard box.